Ruby-Barahona/visualisation-and-reproducibility/README.md

 ## Citation
 If you use this dataset, please cite:
-[Your Name], "HCP Retinotopy Cluster Classifications," GitHub Repository, YYYY.
+[Ruby Barahona], "HCP Retinotopy Cluster Classifications," GitHub Repository, 2024.